Rahix/tbot/Documentation/quickstart.rst

             # it, the board will be powered on and as soon as
             # you exit it, it will be turned off again.
             with tbot.acquire_board(lh) as b:
-                # This is the context for the "LinuxMachine".
+                # This is the context for the "Linux machine".
                 # Entering it means tbot will listen to the
                 # board booting and give you a machine handle
                 # as soon as the shell is available.